 7 Fast-Food Chains That Use Real Chicken for Their Tenders—Not That Mystery Meat

 The menu at Church's Chicken is about as simple as it gets: there's a chicken sandwich, there's bone-in chicken, and there are chicken tenders.
-Everything can be made into a combo, and everything can be original or spicy.
-The sandwich is made from breast meat, the "mixed" meals come with drumsticks and breasts, and the tenders are whole cuts of white meat.
+Everything can be made into a combo, and ordered in the original or spicy variety.
+The sandwich is made from breast meat, the combo meals come with a choice of legs, thighs, and tenders, and the tenders are whole cuts of white meat.
 Simple, sure, but it's been working since 1952.